- Things to Do

 That means a goose hunter spends plenty of non-hunting time driving through the countryside, a not unpleasant task, trying to pin down the birds' current haunts and habits.
 Early mornings and evenings are prime times to spot birds in flight and follow them; otherwise, binoculars or spotting scopes help you spot birds on the ground mid-day.

-Then it's a matter of seeking landowner permission to stage a hunt.
+Then it's a matter of seeking landowner permission.
 Plat books, available at county offices and some hardware stores, help you figure out who owns what.
-If the owner or a family member isn't a goose hunter, and if the hunting rights haven't been leased out, you just might get an okay.
+If the owner or a family member isn't a hunter, and if the rights haven't been leased out, you just might get an okay.

 Permission secured, get there early and set up decoys (a few dozen field, not floating, decoys to a hundred or more).
 Conceal yourself — either in a field-end brushy blind or, most effectively, in a coffin-shaped blind to which you add corn stalks or other cover — hiding until the birds settle in when, as in a layout boat on the open Saginaw Bay, you rise and fire.

 Steve Griffin, a Midland-based, full-time freelance outdoors writer, has been covering that beat for newspapers and magazines for longer than he likes to admit.
 He began with a manual typewriter and a film camera — and says that in every way outdoors, these are the "good old days"!